secure-software-engineering/DroidBench/README.md

 * **Exceptions4**: Throws an exception containing a tainted value and sends it out in the exception handler.
 * **Exceptions5**: Throws an exception containing tainted data inside a called method and catches it in the caller.
 * **Exceptions6**: Throws an implicit exception inside a called method and catches and leaks data in the catch block inside the caller.
+* **Exceptions7**: A leak happens inside an exception handler that can never be reached, because it handles an exception type that is never thrown.
 * **FactoryMethods1**: Obtains a LocationManager from a factory method contained in the Android operating system, reads out the location, and leaks it.
 * **Loop1**: Contains a simple loop and a data leak.
 * **Loop2**: Retrieves location information through a callback and leaks it via nested loops.